IBM/BluePic/Docs/OpenWhisk.md

 * host (e.g. `bluepic-grotty-substantiality.mybluemix.net`)
 * port (80 if http, 443 is https, other if dev)
 * schema (http:// or https://)

+## Installation

+Install using the bluepic.sh shell script:

+    ./bluepic.sh --install

+Remove actions using the bluepic.sh shell script:

+    ./bluepic.sh --uninstall

+Remove and reinstall actions using the bluepic.sh shell script:

+    ./bluepic.sh --reinstall

 # Actions